 - They are soon approaching retirement.

-- They seek equity-like returns if there is positive index performance and a degree of protection in case of negative index performance.
+- Seek equity-like returns if there is positive index performance and a degree of protection in case of negative index performance.

 What is Registered Index-Linked Annuity?